 I’ve wanted to make fresh spring rolls since that afternoon, but I couldn’t find the wrapping papers for the longest time and wasn’t sure what to do with them even after I finally found some.
 (By the way, spring roll wrappers are also called rice paper wrappers.)
 Then I watched Erin’s great spring roll video and she made spring rolls look easy.
 Something about watching cooking techniques in action makes them seem more approachable.

-I wanted to publish the recipe on Monday to coincide with the other Food Matters Project members’ posts, but this move has me all out of sorts.
+I wanted to publish the recipe on Monday to coincide with the other Food Matters Project members’ post.
 Everything seems to take longer here, as I’ve been getting settled and situated.
 I ended up working on this recipe all week—running out of natural light one day, waiting on the internet installation guy the next, sampling different combinations of filling ingredients in the meantime.

 I can’t say these rolls are the easiest things to make, but they proved well worth the effort.
 I got the hang of soaking the wrappers quickly and I think you will, too.
 The wraps needed something substantial and kind of creamy, as all of the other filling ingredients are light and crisp.
 I took inspiration from Sprouted Kitchen’s new cookbook and dressed uncooked tofu in a sprinkling of sesame seeds, which turned out to be a fabulous idea indeed.